JBou/idea-undelegate-run/README.md

 This way, you get the best of both worlds: Gradle builds, IDEA runs.
-Enable and configure the un-delegation in `Settings / Build, Execution, Deployment / Un-Delegate Run Actions`.
+Enable and configure the un-delegation in `Settings / Build, Execution, Deployment / Build Tools / Un-Delegate Run Actions`.
 Tested with Gradle only, but it may also work with Maven delegation.